livz/livz.github.io/_posts/2018-02-15-Gdocs-encrypt-not.md

 Zvtl'zljyl 'tlzzhnl
 ```

-Just by trying to encrypt a simple message a few times with different keys we can see that:
+Just by trying to encrypt a short text a few times with different keys we, a few facts were clear:
 * The script **_accepts any password_** (_even blank!_).
 * The *__ciphertext is not dependent on the password__*.
 * Moreover, it looks like a **_simple mono-alphabetic substitution cipher_**.
 The same letters get encrypted to the same value, on all the positions they appear.